SyahrulBhudiF/GoTasker/README.md

 asynchronously using goroutines, Redis for task queuing, and logging with Logrus.
 It supports task cancellation and timeout features, and provides an easy-to-use function-based API for registering and executing tasks.

-> **Note**: This project is still under development and may not be suitable for production use.
-Please use it at your
-> own risk.

 > **Reason**: Im lazy to use the existing library, so I create my own library.

 ## Features